ejm22/WRO-FE-XX/mech/README_mech.md

 ###### **1.3 Differential (Rear Wheels)**
 A differential built out of Lego pieces individually bought on BrickLink allows the rear wheels to turn at different speeds for smooth cornering.
 Printing our own gears would have a low value/complexity ratio, so we built it with Lego pieces.
 It is very compact and works perfectly fine.
 ###### **1.4 Dimensions Choice**
 We linked both the direction and differential wheel systems together.
-Considering all the components we would need to fit (Pi, Arduino, stepper motor, ...), we decided to keep an approximate 50mm margin for the width, so max 150mm.
+Considering all the components we would need to fit (Pi, Arduino, stepper motor, ...), we decided to keep a minimum approximate 50mm margin for the width, so max 150mm.
 A robot that has a big length/width ratio has a big turning radius (like a Formula 1 car).
-After testing different sizes, we decided to make the robot about 285mm long.
-This make the turning radius small enough to leave barely any room while turning around a pillar.
+After testing different sizes, we decided to make the robot about 285mm long and 135mm wide.
+This makes the turning radius small enough to leave barely any room while turning around a pillar.

 ---